Gaurav2586/devops-kubernetes-minikube/part-2/README.md

 # 2) # ECS
 In this , I create ECR adn ECS setup using "Terraform".
 So our all the deplyment is only one click process.
-# note:- This Demo shows only single mirco-service istallation.
+# Note:- This Demo shows only single mirco-service istallation.
 Please check part-4 for terraform-ECR/ECS setup.